Undermining our democracy

 Like the TPP, the RCEP could contain rights for foreign corporations to bypass national courts and sue governments in unfair international tribunals.
 This system is called investor-state dispute settlement (ISDS).

-- Workers’ rights: The French Veolia company is suing the Egyptian government over a local government contract dispute, claiming compensation for a rise in the minimum wage.
+Workers wages: The French Veolia company sued the Egyptian government over a contract dispute in which they are claiming compensation for a rise in the minimum wage.

-- Public services: Mexican transport company ADO threatened Portugal with a €42 million ISDS case after it cancelled plans to privatise part of Lisbon's public transport network.
+Privatisation: Mexican transport company ADO has threatened Portugal with a €42 million ISDS case after it cancelled plans to privatise part of Lisbon's public transport network.

 - The hidden cost of RCEP and corporate trade deals in Asia, Transnational Institute (TNI) and others, December 2016